jordandoan/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+Sessions allow for the server to remember who is accessing the endpoints.
+This is mostly used for authentication and authorization.
+When a user logs in, it will store that location as a session, and potentially give them access to other end points, if the back-end developer wishes.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+Bcrypt hashes the password with a random salt

 - [ ] What does bcrypt do to slow down attackers?
+It adds a random string to the end of the hashed password

 - [ ] What are the three parts of the JSON Web Token?
+Header - Information about the algorithm of the JWT Payload - Information that the back end can store, also stores time it was created Signature - Encodes header and payload, also add a secret string to bring it all together.

 ## Minimum Viable Product